launchdarkly/go-test-helpers/README.md

     "github.com/launchdarkly/go-test-helpers"
     "github.com/launchdarkly/go-test-helpers/httphelpers"
     "github.com/launchdarkly/go-test-helpers/ldservices"
+    "github.com/launchdarkly/go-test-helpers/testbox"
 )
 ```

 Breaking changes will only be made in a new major version.
-It is advisable to use a dependency manager to pin these dependencies to a major version branch (`v1`, etc.).
+It is advisable to use a dependency manager to pin these dependencies to a module version or a major version branch.

 ## Contributing